WaveEngine/EvergineDocs/manual/addons/xrv/settings_system.md

 };
 ```

-Now a new tab will appear below general in settings section with your custom settings on it.
+Now a new tab will appear below General in settings section with your custom settings on it.

 ![settings hand menu](images/settings_system_panel.png)